dequelabs/axe-core/doc/API.md

 The results of axe are grouped according to their outcome into the following arrays:
 * `passes`: These results indicate what elements passed the rules
 * `violations`: These results indicate what elements failed the rules
-* `notApplied`: These results indicate which rules did not run because no matching content was found on the page.
+* `inapplicable`: These results indicate which rules did not run because no matching content was found on the page.
 For example, with no video, those rules won't run.
-* `notCompleted`: These results were aborted and require further testing.
+* `incomplete`: These results were aborted and require further testing.
 This can happen either because of technical restrictions to what the rule can test, or because a javascript error occurred.

 Each object returned in these arrays have the following properties: